JohnBR82/TechsolutionsWebsite/README.md

 ### Welcome to the website, originally designed by me for a freelance project, which has now become a demonstration of my professional skills.

-### Included in the project are skills in code refactoring and best practices, the use of Vue.js, which could easily be converted to React.js or Angular.js with some modifications, while maintaining usability and responsiveness on both mobile and desktop environments.
-The project also features Javascript for page translation and carousel creation, and Tailwind CSS is included to simplify the code within each embedded HTML block.
+### The project includes skills in code refactoring and best practices, utilizing JavaScript to create elements such as carousels, translation features, redirects, and the Google Maps API.
+These could easily be converted into React.js or Vue.js with a few modifications, while maintaining usability and responsiveness on both mobile and desktop environments.
+Additionally, Tailwind CSS is used within the project, simplifying the code in each embedded HTML component.

 ### Attention: This project is merely a test representation of skills; it is not a personal or profit-driven website.